bradleyg/nserv/README.markdown

 `nserv myserver` where 'myserver' is the ssh hostname

 This will let you add/delete applications.
 If adding an application you will be provided with a git remote that you can add to your local repo.
 Once added execute `git push nserv master` and your server will updated.
+For now your main server file must be called 'server.js'.

 ## TODO:
 * Allow installation as a user other than root